MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	- Select **Add** and **Save**

-	- Select the checkbox for and **Restrict access or encrypt the content**
+	- Select the checkbox for **Restrict access or encrypt the content**

 13. On the **Customize access and override settings** page, ensure that the following settings are configured, and then select **Next**:

 	- A checkbox is selected for: **Restrict access or encrypt the content in Microsoft 365 locations**

-	- Select **Block people from sharing and restrict access to shared locations**.
+	- Select **Block users from accessing shared SharePoint, OneDrive, and Teams content**.

-	- Select **Only people outside your organization.
-People inside your organization will continue to have access**.
+	- Select **Block only people outside your organization.
+Users inside your organization will continue to have access**.

-	- Select **Override the rule automatically if they report it as false** positive.
+	- Select **Override the rule automatically if they report it as false positive**.

 14. On the **Test or turn on the policy** page, select **Yes, turn it on right away** and select Next.

-15. On the Review your settings page, review your settings, select **Submit** and **Done**.
+15. On the Review your settings page, review your settings, select **Submit** then **Done**.

 16. Stay on the **Data loss prevention page** and leave the browser opened.